Manage Pages in a Channel

 You can navigate to a specific page within the site either using the site's navigation menu and links or using the Sitemap:

-The Sitemap lists all static pages in the site, both experience pages and pages that are part of the channel.
-The pages are ordered alphabetically, based on their URL.
-For experience pages the URL matches the folder structure in the Content application, starting from the topmost folder that contains experience pages for the current channel.
-You can scroll through the list or use Search to find the page you want to edit.
+The Sitemap displays all static pages in the site, both experience pages and pages that are part of the channel, in a tree structure based on their URL.
+The URLs for experience pages depend on configuration.
+Usually their URL matches the folder structure in the Content application, starting from the topmost folder that contains experience pages for the current channel.
+You can navigate the tree or use Search to find the page you want to edit.
 Click on the page to open it in the channel preview.